alrawi90/smartphone_finder/README.md

 # SmartphoneFinder

-Welcome to Smartphone Finder Cli Application .with this Application you can search online and find your favorate Mobiles,Tabs and SmartWatch Specifications and price ranges .
+Welcome to Smartphone Finder Cli Application .with this Application you can search online and find your favorite Mobiles,Tabs and SmartWatches Specifications and price ranges .

 This App use the famous website www.gsmarena.com to Scrape the information online .